Endava/cats/docs/limitations/index.md

 At this moment, CATS only works with OpenAPI specs and has limited functionality using template payloads through the `cats fuzz ...` subcommand.

 ## Media types and HTTP methods
-The `Fuzzers` has the following support for media types and HTTP methods:
+The Fuzzers have the following support for media types and HTTP methods:
 - `application/json` and `application/x-www-form-urlencoded` media types only
 - HTTP methods: `POST`, `PUT`, `PATCH`, `GET` and `DELETE`